-To learn more about relational organizing programs, here is an instructional live training.
+To learn more about relational organizing, check out this virtual live training.

 How it Happens

-You can add vote tripling language into your campaign through emails and direct voter contact (currently phone banking or text banking, but also door-to-door canvassing when we’re not in a pandemic).
+You can add vote tripling language into your campaign through emails and direct voter contact.
 While campaigns typically do vote tripling to ensure people vote on Election Day, you want to encourage people to vote in advance.
 Ask supporters to persuade three friends to vote by mail and follow up to ensure they’ve mailed their ballots back.
 If in-person Early Voting is available, have people name three friends who they will make sure vote early.
 You can track this data and follow up with supporters about their commitment to talk to friends about voting.

 In your email strategy, you want a strong call to action!
 Get supporters to commit to naming three people in their lives (family, friends, coworkers, connections in community groups) who they will make sure turn out to vote.
 This year, prioritize vote by mail if it is available in your state.
 Encourage folks to get and return their ballots, so vote tripling may also apply to your vote by mail ballot chase phase.
 Additionally, make sure folks vote by Election Day at the latest.